What It's like to Be an Attorney

 An attorney, also called a lawyer, represents and advises his or her clients in both criminal and civil cases.
-An attorney may be a general practitioner or may specialize in one of a variety of areas including criminal, real estate, matrimonial, probate and environmental law.
+An attorney can be a general practitioner or perhaps specialize in one of a variety of areas including criminal, real estate, corporate, family wealth, intellectual property, matrimonial, probate or environmental law, for example.
 Attorneys are often assisted by paralegals.

-There were 759,800 attorneys employed in 2012.
+There were 792,500 attorneys employed in 2016, according to the U.A.
+Bureau of Labor Statistics.
 Most work in private or corporate practices.
 Others work for local or state governments or for the federal government.
-Some are in-house counsel for corporations, which means they are employed by the companies they represent.
+Some serve as in-house counsel for corporations, which means they are employed by the companies they represent.
 Almost a quarter are self-employed.

-An attorney typically spends a lot of time in his or her office but sometimes has to travel to meet his or her clients or appear in court.
+An attorney typically spends the bulk of his or her time working in the office, but sometimes travels to meet with clients or appear in court.

 To practice law, one must be admitted to the bar of the state in which he or she wants to practice.
-Admission to the state bar requires "passing the bar," a written examination, and in some states, taking a written ethics exam as well.
-Usually one must take continuing education courses every few years.
+Admission to the state bar requires "passing the bar," a written examination, and in some states, includes taking a written ethics exam as well.
+Attorneys must usually take continuing education courses every few years.
 For information about the requirements of the state in which you want to practice, visit the National Conference of Bar Examiners (NCBE).

 In addition to the educational and licensing requirement, to be successful in this occupation one needs certain soft skills.
 An attorney must be able to communicate well both in writing and orally.
 He or she must have strong problem solving and critical thinking skills, in order to identify problems and come up with solutions and choose and implement the best one.
 In order to establish a relationship with his or her clients, good interpersonal skills are important.